-The NFA was enacted to make it difficult to obtain certain types of firearms perceived to be especially lethal or the chosen weapons of "gangsters," most notably machine guns and shortbarreled shotguns.
+The NFA was enacted to make it difficult to obtain certain types of firearms perceived to be especially lethal, most notably machine guns and short-barreled shotguns.
 This act also regulates firearms, other than pistols or revolvers, that can be concealed on a person (e.g., pen, cane, and belt buckle guns), and destructive devices (grenades, mines, bazookas, rockets, and missiles).
 Under the NFA, all aspects of the manufacture and distribution of such weapons are taxed.
 The statute also compels manufacturers and buyers alike to disclose, through registration with the Attorney General, the production and distribution of covered firearms and destructive devices.
 For the most part, the NFA is administered by the ATF.

-The Gun Control Act of 1968 (GCA)25
+Gun Control Act of 1968 (GCA)25